javiser/esp32-c3-32s-kit-example/README.md

 # Rust on ESP-C3-32S-Kit board
-A simple Rust example for the [ESP-C3-32S-Kit ESP32 WiFi+Bluetooth Development Board](https://www.waveshare.com/esp-c3-32s-kit.htm) with ESP32C3 chip from Waveshare.
+A simple Rust example for the [ESP-C3-32S-Kit ESP32 WiFi+Bluetooth Development Board](https://www.waveshare.com/esp-c3-32s-kit.htm) with ESP32C3 chip from Ai-Thinker.
 This example uses the `std` implementation.

 **Highlights**:
 - No external periphery needed, just the board